Food labelling and the law

 What’s required to be on a food label is strictly governed by European law.
 Food manufacturers and retailers are legally obliged to put the following information on food labels.

 - A list of ingredients, starting with the one there's most of.

 - The weight or volume of the product.

 - The name of the food – including a description for brand names.
 If a food has been processed, this must be stated on the label (for example, ‘smoked salmon’).

 - Storage instructions telling you the best way to keep the food so it doesn’t go off.

-- A use-by date so you know how long you can safely keep the foods in the recommended storage conditions.
-Stick to the use-by date so you don’t get food poisoning.
-This is different from a best-before date.
-After this date, the food may lose some of its flavour or texture so it’s no longer at its ‘best’, but it unlikely to make you ill.
+- A use-by date so you know how long you can safely keep the food in the recommended storage conditions.
+Stick to the use-by date so you don’t get food poisoning – for more information, see our topic: Food safety.
+The best-before date is different.
+After this date, the food may lose some flavour or texture so it’s no longer at its ‘best’, but it’s unlikely to make you ill.

-- Clear instructions on how to prepare and cook the food.
+- Clear instructions on how to prepare and cook the food if necessary.

 - The manufacturer's name and address so you can find out more about the product.

 - The place of origin so you can clearly see where the food has come from.
 It would be misleading not to show it – for example, a Greek-style yoghurt made in France.